 Best car insurance companies in Pennsylvania

 Erie Insurance is a regional carrier available in 12 states, including Pennsylvania.
-It earned the highest customer satisfaction rating in the state and had the most affordable minimum liability coverage.
+It received one of the highest star ratings, while also offering some of the more affordable monthly full coverage at $96.
 Erie offers traditional and some specialty policies, including personal item coverage and auto glass repair.

 - Among the lowest minimum coverage and full coverage rates in the state